BusayoDisu/BusayoDisu2/README.md

 ### PROJECT TITLE: "Enhancing Student Well-being: A Machine Learning Approach to Predicting and Mitigating Mental Health Challenges in University Settings"
 Welcome to my personal project.

-This project aims to leverage machine learning techniques to predict and understand students' academic performance based on demographic and mental health information.

 ### Problem Statement

 This project seeks to address the rising issue of mental health challenges among university students.
 By applying machine learning techniques to a dataset encompassing demographic, academic, and mental health information, the goal is to predict and understand mental health conditions.